 Surgical Treatment Options for Gynecomastia in Athletic and Competitive Bodybuilders

 Understanding Gynecomastia in Bodybuilders: Gynecomastia, the abnormal enlargement of male breast tissue, can be a significant concern for bodybuilders.
 Factors such as hormonal fluctuations from intense training, anabolic steroid use, pro-hormones or even fat accumulation can contribute to the development of gynecomastia.
 For competitive athletes, maintaining a well-defined and aesthetically pleasing chest is crucial for competition readiness.
-There are two significant differences when bodybuilders have gynecomastia:

 1. Pro-hormones can create very large gynecomastia: Gynecomastia after using “Pro-hormones”, steroids, or “gym-enhancing products” is much more intense and inflammatory.
 This means that the male breast tissue under the nipple, often the size of two quarters, can grow very large and be painful.
 This stimulated breast tissue can grow beyond normal anatomical boundaries like a tumor (but is not malignant).
 (Figure1) Because the hard glandular breast tissue sits on top of the pectoralis muscle, this type of gynecomastia can make the chest look like a breast with an implant.
 (Figure 5 below) Where (common) gynecomastia after puberty is anatomically contained within a defined fascial space under the nipple, gynecomastia after “pro-hormones” or steroids is typically more diffuse, larger and painful.
 The surgery to remove this type of gynecomastia is more extensive and has a greater risk of swelling and bruising or bleeding postop.